 Backstage Israel Fellowship

-Email Leo, Israel Fellow, for more information: lrezinsky
+Email Danielle, Israel Fellow, for more information: dneubauer

 Crafting Consent is a year-long fellowship for women that explores the issues of consent within contemporary topics, such as body, voice, work, and relationships.
 Fellows consider how consent can empower and enhance their life on campus, and bring more awareness to their campus life where consent is relevant.
 In each unit, a local organization working with domestic issues, Shalom Bayit, guest facilitates a session.
 Fellows learn classic Jewish stories within the lens of consent.
 At the end of each unit, fellows engage with topics in a physical way like participating in a self-defense workshop or constructing flower boxes.
-At the end of the year, fellows give back to the community by going to a local school to teach middle school students about consent.
+Fellows give back to the community by going running workshops on campus to teach the campus community about consent.

 Creative Arts Fellowship